Fact-checked against ATO — Work out if you have to pay super on 2026-04-25.

 Categories with conditions or carve-outs:

-What stands out is how few people actually fall outside the system.
-Most “I don’t get super” assumptions are wrong, and the under-30s on casual contracts are the group most likely to be unknowingly eligible.
+The striking part is how few people actually fall outside the net.
+Most “I don’t get super” assumptions turn out to be wrong, and under-30s on casual contracts are the group most likely to be eligible without realising it.

 Workers under 18, and the small-hours rule

-Workers under 18 are the one group where an hours-per-week rule still applies.
+Under-18s are the one group where an hours-per-week rule still bites.
 Super only has to be paid if an under-18 employee works more than 30 hours in a given week.
-Below that threshold, super is not required — though employers can choose to pay it.
+Below that, super isn’t required – though an employer can choose to pay it anyway.

-The implication is that part-time after-school work for under-18s often doesn’t trigger super at all.
-A high-school student doing a few shifts a week typically isn’t eligible, even though their classmate working the same job for more hours is.
-Once the worker turns 18, the hours rule drops away and the standard SG rules apply.
+So part-time after-school work for under-18s often doesn’t trigger super at all.
+A high-schooler doing a few shifts a week usually isn’t eligible, while their mate working the same job for more hours is.
+The moment they turn 18, the hours rule falls away and the standard SG rules take over.

-This is one of the few remaining cases where the dollar amount on the payslip and the eligibility outcome are decoupled.
-For everyone over 18, eligibility tracks earnings (and is essentially automatic).
-For under-18s, eligibility tracks hours.
+This is one of the last cases where the dollar amount on the payslip and the eligibility outcome part ways.
+For everyone over 18, eligibility tracks earnings and is basically automatic.
+For under-18s, it tracks hours instead.

 Contractors, ABNs, and where super still applies

-If a contractor is paid mainly for their labour — that is, the contract is essentially for the person’s time and effort, with limited delegation, similar control by the engaging party, and similar look-and-feel to employment — the ATO often treats them as an employee for super purposes, even though they invoice through an ABN.
-This applies most commonly to:
+If a contractor is paid mainly for their labour – meaning the contract is really for the person’s time and effort, with limited room to delegate, similar control by the engaging party, and a similar look and feel to employment – the ATO often treats them as an employee for super purposes, ABN invoices and all.
+It shows up most often with:

-The carve-outs are real, but narrower than people think.
-A genuine contractor delivering a defined project, free to use substitutes, working for multiple clients, and paid for a result rather than time, may legitimately fall outside SG.
-But the line is fact-specific, and a registered tax agent is usually the right call for any case where the engagement looks employment-like.
+The carve-outs are real, but narrower than people assume.
+A genuine contractor delivering a defined project, free to send a substitute, working for several clients, and paid for a result rather than time, may sit outside SG legitimately.
+But the line is fact-specific, and a registered tax agent is usually the right call whenever the engagement looks employment-like.

 Self-employed people – eligible to contribute, not entitled to receive

-Sole traders and self-employed people don’t have an employer to pay them super.
-The system doesn’t generate a Super Guarantee for them automatically.
-But they remain eligible to contribute to super themselves and — within limits — to claim a tax deduction for personal contributions.
+Sole traders and the self-employed have no employer to pay them super.
+The system doesn’t spin up a Super Guarantee for them automatically.
+But they can still contribute to super themselves and – within limits – claim a tax deduction for personal contributions.

-The ATO and ASIC’s Moneysmart page on how super works walks through the personal contribution rules, including caps and notice requirements.
-The catch is that without an employer SG payment, the choice to contribute is entirely on the individual — which means a lot of self-employed people end up with much smaller super balances at retirement age than employees on similar lifetime incomes.
+The ATO and ASIC’s Moneysmart page on how super works runs through the personal contribution rules, including caps and notice requirements.
+The trade-off is that without an employer SG payment, the decision to contribute rests entirely with you – which is why a lot of self-employed people reach retirement age with much smaller super balances than employees on similar lifetime incomes.

-For some context on the broader retirement picture, our retirement-systems explainer covers how the super, age pension, and personal savings layers fit together in Australia.
+For the wider retirement picture, our retirement-systems explainer covers how the super, age pension, and personal savings layers fit together in Australia.

 Frequently asked questions